anujc21/PulseShop/README.md

 # PulseShop
-Fast E-Commerce Shopping App made with React
+A fast E-Commerce Shopping App made with React